 The property is located at Section 23, Township 1N, and Range 71W, Pine Brook Hills, Boulder County.
 The fire protection district is the Boulder Mountain Fire Protection District (303-440-0235).
-There is 1 existing structure which has a total of 5,679 square feet on the site.
-A new addition to the house and deck is being proposed.
-The lot is 1.75 acres in size and has a steep ~25-30% percent slope with a southwest aspect.
-The site is at 6,000 feet in elevation and located on a mid-slope which is relatively dry.
-The main road to the east of the residence creates a small natural barrier that may help stop or slow the spread of a surface/crown fire on the site.
+There are currently no existing structures on the site.
+A new residence built on the site.
+The lot is 1.3 acres in size and has a ~25-30% percent slope with a southeast aspect.
+The residence is at 6,583 feet in elevation, and will have a total of 5,000 square feet.
+The proposed building site is on a ridge and it is a relatively dry site.
+The main road to the west of the residence creates a small natural barrier that may help stop or slow the spread of a surface/crown fire on the site.